How does smoking affect surgery?

 All types of surgery carry some level of risk.
 But if you smoke, you’re more likely to suffer a range of complications both during and after surgery.
-In fact, the risks from smoking can be so great that in some instances, surgeons won’t carry out a procedure until the patient is able to stop smoking.
+In some instances, surgery will not go ahead until the patient is able to stop smoking.
 If you smoke, you’re more likely to:

 - get infections after surgery

 - have delayed wound healing

 - need to stay in hospital for longer, requiring higher doses of medicines

 - be re-admitted as an emergency, after you’ve been discharged

 Smoking is a major risk for developing complications after certain surgeries.
 These include joint replacement surgery such as hip replacement and knee replacement, bowel resection surgery, and reconstructive plastic surgery following breast cancer surgery.
 In fact, any procedure where you’ll need a general anaesthetic will be affected by smoking.

 If you smoke, you’re more likely to need a higher dose of anaesthesia than someone who doesn’t.
 You’re also more likely to cough during anaesthesia and recovery, and to experience airway and breathing problems.